drasi-project/docs/docs/content/how-to-guides/installation/install-on-kind/_index.md

     Learn how to install Drasi on a kind cluster for local development and testing
 ---

 [kind](https://kind.sigs.k8s.io/) is a tool for running Kubernetes clusters on your local computer.
-Aimed primarily at developers, it is an easy to use option for doing local development and testing of Drasi and Drasi-based solutions.
-This tutorial teaches you how to install Drasi on kind.
+Aimed primarily at developers, kind is an easy to use option for doing local development and testing of Drasi and Drasi-based solutions.
+This guide describes how to install Drasi on kind.

 ## Prerequisites
 This tutorial assumes you are familiar with [Kubernetes](https://kubernetes.io/) and know how to use [kubectl](https://kubernetes.io/docs/tasks/tools/#kubectl) to manage a Kubernetes cluster.